anthelix/udacity_capstone/README.md

 ## Tools used

 I used Python and Spark for ETL.
 I try the twice to improve my code.
 I used Pyspark and Pandas libraries.
-I run notebooks, python scripts and Spark jobs in a Docker Yarm. `git lfs track "*.tar.gz"` to push on GitHub large files.
+I run notebooks, python scripts and Spark jobs in a Docker Yarm. `git lfs track "dataset.tar.gz"` to push on GitHub large files.

 ## Folder structure